iljapanic/panic-bachelor/markdown/sections/5-analysis.md

 **Other factors**

 In the model Wilson also stresses the importance of various environmental, contextual, personal, and interpersonal factors that affect people’s information behavior.
 Travelers face many constrains both prior, and after traveling to a foreign country.
-The most obvious ones are environmental constrains.
-Time of the year, weather,

-* environmental constraints: time of the year, weather, physical access
-* economical constrains: budget, ppl indicated they are looking for cheap places
-* kids friendly - social constraints

-the takeaway is that the proposed solution needs to accommodate a variety of themes and different way of categorizing and
+The most important are environmental constrains.
+Travelers base their key travel-related decisions on the time of the year, weather, or physical distance from their home.
+Economical constrains are also very important.
+Many respondents mentioned that they are interested in information regarding price levels.
+Some explicitly indicated interest in cheap places and moneysaving options.
+For some travelers socio-cultural environment plays an important role as well.
+Some people might prefer to travel to places that are culturally similar to their home country.
+While some people might choose to explore different cultures and look for information that would give them such opportunity.
+Person's current social role is also a key factor in determining what types of travel-related information they are looking for.
+For example, some of the respondents mentioned that when they are traveling they look for kid-friendly destinations.
+In this case a parent role significantly influences the information seeking behavior.
+The broad scope of the factors presented here signifies that the proposed IS solution should provide different ways of categorization.

 ### 5.3 Proposed Information System Solution

-* address the human-scale

-Despite the recent advances in the field of artificial intelligence, humans remain the best curators and interpreters of information (Choo, 2002).

-- qualitative judgment performed by humans and quantitative done by a machine

-- “The best information environments do not automate away the human role” (Choo, 2002, p.
-50)

-- humans are still best curators, not algorithms, therefore the focus is on people creating lists of locations, referred to as guides
-- a guide, representing a list of locations, as information item representing local knowledge in an actionable form not menu driven
-- has to be available offline (each favorited/followed list automatically generates a map and info cards that are available offline)
-- private/shared/public lists
-- gamification, ranking systems

-- “Now and in the future, a goal of everyone involved with communicating information must be to move away from presenting text to generating information which leads to knowledge” (Albers, 2008, p.
-122)
-- “to populate our information spaces with information artefacts that enable and encourage people to understand the activity space.”
-(Benyon, 2001, p.
-429)

-#### Tapping into wisdom of crowds

-* trust building in a virtual environment (A12)
-* simplistic model of motivation (B3:92) -> works fairly well for traditional economy not so much information economy
-* social production
-* local residents have implicit knowledge of surroundings
-* commons based peer production like Wikipedia

-#### Business Model

-- potential for monetization:
-	- charge companies to make accounts (sponsored lists), individual always free
-	- create an internal market, where companies motivate opinion leaders to mention them on their list
+This sub-section offers a low-level conceptualization of an information system based on the analysis presented so far.
+Given the early stage of the design process, many details are omitted.
+In this early phase the main goal is to establish a set of overarching principles, which will guide future iterations and development.
+These principles stem from general human-centered design approaches, and more detailed examination of the information problems in a traveling context.

+The solution is an online platform placed in an online tourism information space.
+This platform is populated with “information artefacts that enable and encourage people to understand the activity space” of travel (Benyon, 2001, p.
+429).
+These information artefacts are referred to as “cards” and they contain personalized information about a specific location.
+Any user can create these cards, however they are primarily created by the local residents.
+Travelers than use a collection of those cards to gain insight and improve their knowledge of the destination they are traveling to.
+Users on the platform can also create lists that contain number of cards.
+These lists are referred to as “guides”.
+Other users on the platform can browse, bookmark, and comment on those guides or choose to copy only certain cards to their own lists.

+Compared to existing solutions, the user is not presented with a predefined long list of locations that would impose a certain structure on them.
+Instead, a creator starts with a blank slate and enters locations manually one by one.
+This design decision is based on the assumption that the “best information environments do not automate away the human role” (Choo, 2002, p.
+50).
+This eliminates the need for advanced algorithms and lets a more organic structure emerge.
+Users become the main curators and exclusive carriers of qualitative judgment on the platform.
+Unlike with current solutions where the underlying technology tries to come up with best recommendations based on arbitrary and biased algorithms.

+By letting everyone create their own cards from scratch, there will inevitably be numerous cards that are referring to the same location.
+From an engineering perspective this would be seen as duplicate content and would be considered ineffective and redundant.
+However, from an ecological perspective, this can be seen as a positive feature of the platform.
+It embraces variety and provides space for highly personal opinions that do not conform to homogeneous standards set by others.

+The proposed design also addresses the problem of human scale.
+Many of the current solutions are overwhelming and cause information overload.
+For example on TripAdvisor, it is common to have several thousand entries for large metropolitan areas.
+The concepts of guides on the other hand, makes the information easily digestible by always presenting information in isolated chunks, rather than an endless stream.
+This has an added benefit of inherently creating thematic categories for the platform with the mere act of creating a guide.
+Because everyone has certain set personality traits and interests, the guides created on the platform will always, to a greater or lesser degree, follow a certain theme.
+For example a person who enjoys jazz bars, may also frequent specific kind of cafes.
+If this person creates a guide, another jazz fan from a different country can use it to visit a jazz bar and have a relatively high chance that they will enjoy cafes listed in that guide.

+Despite the critique of screen-based interfaces presented earlier in the paper, the solution presented here is inherently bound to certain technologies.
+Currently, digital screens connected to the Internet are simply the most appropriate medium for conveying large amounts of information in an easily digestible form.
+By initiating the design with a low-level conceptualization informed by an ecological inquiry, the author hopes to mitigate some of the downsides of solutions based on the capabilities of the latest technology.
+Following are some of the key technical characteristics of the proposed platform:

+- The platform should be Web-based so it is accessible from a variety of operating systems and devices.
+Native applications are of secondary importance.
+- When using the platform on a desktop computer, user has to be able to freely reorganize and order their guides and cards.
+- When using the platform on a smartphone, the user has to be able to download guides for offline use because data plans abroad are too expensive for most people.
+-  Creators of the guide have to be able to set the privacy of their guides to either private, privately shared, or public.
+-  Creators have to be able to disable comments on their guides.